 This is an example of a company that makes consistent colloidal silver with full transparency.
 If you’re considering buying colloidal silver, be sure the company you’re dealing with is totally upfront about their product.
 If they refuse to answer inquiries or have little to no information, that’s a red flag that you should proceed with care or avoid that product.

-Colloidal silver offers various potential benefits, but it comes with the risk of eradicating healthy bacteria in the gut, which can cause diarrhea and other problems, just like when you or your pet takes an antibiotic.
-To keep your pet’s gut health in check, give them a prebiotic and probiotic, and talk to your vet about how to maintain their digestive system healthy while taking colloidal silver.
+Colloidal silver for dogs offers various potential benefits, but it comes with the risk of eradicating healthy bacteria in the gut, which can cause diarrhea and other problems, just like when you or your pet takes an antibiotic.
+To keep your pet’s gut health in check, give them a prebiotic and probiotic, and talk to your vet about how to keep their digestive system healthy while taking colloidal silver.

 Do Your Own Research

-When choosing a brand of colloidal silver to use, take measures and do your research.
+When choosing a brand of colloidal silver to use, take precautions and do your research.
 It’s critical that you trust in the ingredients and understand exactly what you’re getting.
 Remember to request some form of verification, such as a Certificate of Analysis, so you can verify exactly what is (and isn’t) in the product.
 Before adding colloidal silver to your pet’s diet, talk to your veterinarian or a holistic veterinarian about how to administer it.